nomadkitty/ifit-challenge/README.md

 This project is built for iFit Front End Developer test.

-You can find our deployed project at: https://ifit-challenge.now.sh/
+You can find this deployed project at: https://ifit-challenge.now.sh/

 ## Author/Applicant